 After leaving employee status at the Commission, she changed to contractor status as an administrative law judge for the Commission hearing cases and rendering decisions on employee suspensions and terminations.
 Oletha’s passion for helping people biblically conflict covers three areas (1) training, (2) mediation, (3) and investigative services:

 - She trains to equip individuals and organizations to improve the management of day-to- day conflict.
 She believes that training serves as a prevented and legal protective measure that builds a greater culture of peace in the organization.
 All her training consists of leadership and non-leadership track.

 - She mediates conflicts as an out-of-court alternative for existing conflicts, saving clients from the more adversarial litigation.
 It also saves time and money.
 She served on the team that developed state-wide mediation policies and procedures for the Health and Human Services Commission.

 - She conducts investigations for evidentiary findings on sexual harassment and other civil rights matters.

 She is the Director of the conflict resolution ministry at her church, Oak Cliff Bible Fellowship in Dallas, TX, joined by her team of mediators who help members biblically resolve conflict.
-The senior pastor awarded her lay leader of the year for her conflict resolution in assisting the membership.
+She was awarded her lay leader of the year for her conflict resolution in assisting the membership.